 A death certificate is an official document issued by the government, which declares cause of death, location of death, time of death and some other personal information about the deceased.

-There are basically three ways to get certified copies of a death certificate:
+There are essentially three ways to get certified copies of a death certificate:

 Many people find that ten copies of the death certificate are sufficient for completing necessary paperwork and other tasks.
 Costs vary by state and county.
 Fees will generally run around $20 per copy.To order death certificates through VitalChek, visit www.vitalchek.com/death-certificates